 Anisha Pandya, Chief Executive Officer

 Anisha Pandya is a psychotherapist, leadership coach and transformation facilitator from Mumbai, India.
 She specializes in many conceptual approaches such as Transactional Analysis, Appreciative Inquiry, Nonviolent Communication, Emotional Intelligence, NLP, and Process Work.
-Since 2006 her work has been about helping people lead more fulfilling authentic lives.
+Since 2006 her work has been about helping people lead more fulfilling, authentic lives.
 Anisha Pandya offers individual as well as group psychotherapy and she has more than 4,000 hours of experience in coaching and psychotherapy with people across sectors.
 She particularly enjoys facilitating experiential labs and long-term groups for tangible transformation.
 Anisha Pandya has designed and facilitated multiple workshops on diversity and inclusion, parenting, intimacy, leadership development, conflicts, difficult conversations, gender, power and group dynamics.
 She is passionate about creating a culture of NVC in families.

 Martha Lasley, Founder

-Martha Lasley works with movers, shakers and changemakers to advocate for social justice.
-She works with small groups to explore power dynamics and transform the domination culture.
+Martha Lasley works with small groups to explore power dynamics and transform the domination culture.
 She has authored three books: Coaching for Transformation; Facilitating with Heart; and Courageous Visions.
 She supports social justice activists to realize their visions and develop heart-centered authentic relationships.
-Martha is a certified trainer for the Center for Nonviolent Communication and serves on the board of directors.
 As a founding partner of Leadership that Works, Martha Lasley and her team developed the Coaching for Transformation program where thousands of coaches have been certified.
 She has presented several programs at the annual conference for the International Association of Facilitators, including “Facilitating Difficult Conversations,” and “Coaching for Personal & Organizational Transformation.”
-Martha lives in Ecovillage in Ithaca, New York where she likes to garden and cook with her neighbors.
+She is an Applied Behavioral Scientist, has an MBA from Syracuse University.
+She has studied Internal Family Systems with Richard Schwartz, NVC with Marshall Rosenberg, and Focusing with Eugene Gendlin.
+At theCenter for Nonviolent Communication she serves on the board of directors and is a certified trainer.
+She lives in Ecovillage in Ithaca, New York where she likes to garden and cook with her neighbors.

 Kathy G. Brown, Facilitator